shapeblue/cloudstack-csi-driver/README.md

 > **Note:** The VolumeSnapshot CRDs (CustomResourceDefinitions) of version 8.3.0 are installed in this deployment.
 If you use a different version, please ensure compatibility with your Kubernetes cluster and CSI sidecars.

-// TODO: Should we have the crds locally or manually install it from:

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes-csi/external-snapshotter/v8.3.0/client/config/crd/snapshot.storage.k8s.io_volumesnapshotclasses.yaml